codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 ## Published artifacts

-When setting up email or Slack publishing, Codemagic publishes the following artifacts:
+When you set up email or Slack publishing, Codemagic publishes the following artifacts:

 * `app`, `ipa`, `apk`, the archive with Flutter web build directory, Linux application bundle files
 * All the artifacts found by patterns in `codemagic.yaml`, read more about it [here](../yaml/yaml/#artifacts).